ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

-**Expert panel review pending.** There is evidence from multiple reports that loss-of-function and missense variants in _MYO6_ are associated with autosomal dominant progressive hearing loss.
-Homozygosity or compound heterozygosity is associated with congenital hearing loss, suggesting a dose-dependent mechanism.
+**Expert panel review pending.** Pompe disease is inherited as an autosomal recessive condition, caused by homozygous or compound heterozygous variants in _GAA_. **The mechanism of disease is loss of function** of acid alpha-glucosidase, resulting in lysosomal glycogen accumulation.

- **The evidence for cardiac involvement is limited**.
-Mohiddin et al. (2004, PMID: 15060111) reported a family with autosomal dominant hearing loss who were initially ascertained due to the proband presenting with hypertrophic cardiomyopathy.
-Linkage studies implicated the region containing _MYO6_, and a missense variant was identified (p.His246Arg) and segregated with disease (with the exception of one individual who was negative for the variant but described as a “double phenocopy”).
-QT prolongation was observed in 5 out of 12 carriers of the variant.
-Evidence of LV hypertrophy was observed in 4 out of 11 carriers who underwent echocardiogram.
-No specific mechanism of disease causation was suggested.
+ There are currently over 900 variants in the Pompe variant database (N.B. this includes all known variants, regardless of pathogenicity).
+Multiple classes of variant have been shown to cause Pompe disease, including loss-of-function variants, missense variants, splice-site variants, 5' UTR variants, intronic variants, and structural variants.

- Studies in transgenic mouse models have suggested a link with cardiac hypertrophy, but only in biallelic knockout mice.
+ A specific 5' UTR variant, NM_000152.5(GAA):c.-32-13T&gt;G, ClinVar variation ID 4027 has been reported in 40-70% of the alleles in patients affected with late onset disease (PMID 24150945).
+Functional studies have shown the presence of the c.-32-13T&gt;G variant causes aberrant splicing, resulting in exclusion of exon 2 in the processed transcript (PMID 7881425)

- In summary, there is a single report linking the p.His246Arg variant in _MYO6_ with a hypertrophic cardiomyopathy phenotype exhibiting incomplete penetrance (Mohiddin et al. 2004, PMID: 15060111).
-The authors note that they were unable to definitively rule out an alternative cause for the cardiac phenotype in the family.
-This phenotype has not been observed in other families presenting with _MYO6_-related hearing loss (e.g., Sanggaard et al. 2008, PMID: 18348273; Miyagawa et al. 2015, PMID: 25999546), including patients with homozygous loss-of-function or missense variants (Ahmed et al. 2003, PMID: 12687499). </td>
+ There is a genotype-phenotype correlation, with bi-allelic loss of function expected to result in a severe phenotype (infantile-onset Pompe disease), while patients with residual enzymatic activity develop late-onset Pompe disease.
+Cardiac involvement is a classical feature of infantile-onset Pompe disease, but has also been reported in the late-onset form. </td>
   </tr>
 </tbody>
 </table>
 <br>
-<p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
+<p style="page-break-before: always;">&nbsp;</p><h5>MYO6</h5><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;font-weight: bold;font-size: 14px;"> Gene </th>